Do You Really Need 24/7 Support? Setting the Right Service Hours as a Startup

 Clarity is everything.
 Place your hours where customers can see them.
 Provide an immediate auto-response outside those hours.
 It can say, "Thanks for contacting us.
 Our team will respond during our normal hours of operation."
 Many help desk solutions let you automate these messages.
 You can also route important issues to designated staff on-call.
 These staff members might not handle everything, but they'll handle emergencies.

-Firms under SOC 2 or ISO guidelines might need special incident response processes.
+Some industries require special incident response processes.
 If your customers rely on regulated data handling, state your response times clearly.
 They want to see consistent procedures.
 It's not always about 24/7 coverage.
 It's about transparency, so clients know when to expect a reply.
-Also, if you're working in a FedRAMP environment for government data, your processes might require specific response SLAs.
+If you work with government data or other sensitive information, your processes might require specific response SLAs.
 Communicate these protocols to your users.

 Interim Solutions